 - abnormal masses

-The internal examination will require a speculum, a device used with a Pap smear.
-A doctor also may use a cotton swab to apply slight pressure to different areas of the vagina.
+The internal examination will require a speculum, a device used to view the vagina during a Pap smear.
+Your doctor also may use a cotton swab to apply slight pressure to different areas of the vagina.
 This will help determine the location of the pain.

-The initial examinations may lead a physician to request other tests, such as:
+The initial examinations may lead your doctor to request other tests, such as:

 Dyspareunia treatments are based on the cause of the condition.
 If your pain is caused by an underlying infection or condition, your doctor may treat it with: